FernandoEsteves/last_Yahoo_stocks_data/README.md

 last_Yahoo_stocks_data
 ======================

-Matlab Gui for download the last data from Yahoo Finance of every ticker in a personalized list
+Matlab Gui for download the last data from Yahoo Finance of every ticker in a personalized list.

 Author     : Fernando Esteves
 e-mail     : esteves9876@gmail.com